Find out more about Payroll Software

 - Xero: An online accounting app for businesses from all scales and industries, but also individual accountants and bookkeepers.
 It focuses on collaboration, and keeps teams connected wherever they are.

-- Intuit Payroll: A powerful payroll solution for small business hat handles both payroll and tax processes timely and efficiently.
+- Intuit Payroll: A powerful payroll management software for small business hat handles both payroll and tax processes timely and efficiently.

 - Paylocity: Advanced payroll and HR suite designed for the lower end of the SMB market.
 Its highlights are self-service features and advanced reporting.